szilard/benchm-ml/README.md

 Finally, note again the low prediction accuracy vs the other methods (even with the highest value allowed for the maximal depth of trees).

-Some more Spark results on a different dataset (the same data as used in this Databricks [blog post](https://databricks.com/blog/2015/01/21/random-forests-and-boosting-in-mllib.html) on Spark random forests) can be found [here](2a-rf-spark).
+For disbelievers, some more Spark results on a different dataset (the same data as used in this Databricks [blog post](https://databricks.com/blog/2015/01/21/random-forests-and-boosting-in-mllib.html) on Spark random forests) can be found [here](2a-rf-spark).